kenvancleemput/myportfolio/README.md

 - Redesigned projects.
 Added pages for old and current projects.
 - added folder structure for clarity
 - moved files to correct folders.

+# Wednesday 03/11

+    First commit: - changed contact to a form.